https://imd.widen.net/content/ndnzbs0trn/svg/Miscellaneous.svg?u=zewja0

 Mobilize stakeholders

-Learn how to mobilize and manage internal and external stakeholders.
+Learn how to identify key internal and external stakeholders and how to mobilize them.

-Become part of a peer network and access a growing community of practitioners and leaders in this space.
+Be part of a growing community of practitioners and leaders in the field.

 You and your class

-The program is ideal for executives from humanitarian and other international organizations, those working in the philanthropic and development sectors, and forward-looking corporations active in frontier markets and fragile settings.
+The program is ideal for practitioners from humanitarian, development, governmental or international organizations, those working in the philanthropic and development sectors, and forward-looking companies operating in frontier markets.

 The typical participant profile includes:

-• Senior corporate professionals from diverse industries working in or expanding into fragile settings/frontier markets
+• Decision makers from diverse industries working in or expanding into frontier markets

-• Senior ODA officials in government and development institutions
+• Senior ODA (Overseas Development assistance) officials in government and development institutions

 An investment mindset and organizational capacity are the critical ingredients for international organizations to unlock the power of innovative finance in fragile settings and beyond.
 We are excited to help incubate this new IMD program, which will mainstream innovative finance by providing the necessary training so that senior executives can translate potential into deals and results.